Kimserey/Arche/post.md

 ![preview](http://3.bp.blogspot.com/-EZCKWQsSnJU/Voi6a1yEi-I/AAAAAAAAAD0/M9vaJuCT7z8/s640/arche.gif)

-If you aren't familiar with WebSharper.UI.Next html notation, I have wrote [a previous blog post where I gave some explanations about the UI.Next.Html notation and how to use the reactive model Var/View of UI.Next](http://kimsereyblog.blogspot.sg/2015/08/single-page-app-with-websharper-uinext.html).
+If you aren't familiar with WebSharper.UI.Next html notation, I wrote [a blog post where I gave some explanations about the UI.Next.Html notation and how to use the reactive model Var/View of UI.Next](http://kimsereyblog.blogspot.sg/2015/08/single-page-app-with-websharper-uinext.html).

 ### Building blocks